Egg White Wraps

 Are egg white wraps healthy?

-Egg white wraps are incredibly healthy tortilla and wrap alternatives.
-They’re gluten free, high in protein and low in carbohydrates and fat.
+Egg white wraps are a great tortilla alternative.
+They're gluten-free, high in protein, and low in carbs and fat.

 Do egg wraps taste eggy?

 Egg wraps do taste like an egg.
-You could try adding a small amount of cream cheese to neutralize the egg flavor.
+Try adding a small amount of cream cheese to neutralize the egg flavor.

 Other Keto Sides Recipes